 Family communication

 Regular communication between teachers and families is crucial for assessing growth and development.
 For example, teachers can send short questionnaires with a couple of action points to parents or guardians to monitor skills the child might be struggling with, such as self-regulation.
-When assessment happens on both fronts, it’s more effective.Summative assessment examples for early childhood
+When assessment happens on both fronts, it’s more effective.What are examples of summative assessment for early childhood?

 Progress report cards

 Progress report cards give families a quick and clear look at what areas the child is excelling in and where they need to improve.
-Ensure that you cover the child's progress in the main developmental areas—language, social-emotional development, physical skills, and cognitive skills.
-Your specific program will determine how often you issue a progress report card, however, quarterly or semi-annually is a great place to start.
+Ensure that you cover the child's progress in the main developmental areas: language, social-emotional development, physical skills, and cognitive skills.
+Your specific childcare program will determine how often you issue a progress report card; however, quarterly or semi-annually is a great place to start.

 Hands-on performance tasks